-An introduction to the study of international relations featuring such topics as diplomacy, nationalism, imperialism. world organizations, foreign policy, power, and geopolitical problems.
-Prerequisite: POLS 1113.
+An introduction to the study of international relations featuring such topics as diplomacy, nationalism, imperialism, world organizations, foreign policy, power, and geopolitical problems.
+This course is only offered in the fall semester.

 POLS 2603 Introduction to Public Administration (3-0-3)